COVID-19 Info | Information sur la COVID-19 | COVID-19 Vaccine Vaccine Receipt | COVID-19 Self-Assessment

 Tower Gardens

 Tower gardens are vertical aeroponic growing systems that allow schools to grow fresh produce year-round.
 Tower gardens help schools overcome barriers faced with traditional outdoor gardens to provide students with the opportunity to experience the benefits of edible school gardens.
-Tower gardens have been successfully implemented in schools across the Middlesex-London through classrooms, wellness clubs, environmental clubs, and leadership clubs.
+Tower gardens have been successfully implemented in schools across Middlesex-London through classrooms, wellness clubs, environmental clubs, and leadership clubs.

 Below you will find resources and cross-curriculum connections to support your school on its tower garden journey.
 For further support with your school’s tower garden, or to learn more about grant opportunities available to support the purchase of a tower garden, connect with your school Public Health Nurse or reach out to the School Health Team at healthyschools@mlhu.on.ca.